asen/smg/docs/admin/index.md

 display by default on the Configured Indexes page.
 The default value of 1 means to display only top level indexes, 2 would also display their children etc. Valid values are between 1 and 5.

+- **$run-tree-levels-display**: _1_ - Same as $index-tree-levels but applies
+to monitor state run trees.

+- **$max-url-size**: _8000_ - The maximum url size supported by browsers.
+SMG will use POST requests (instead of GET) if a filter URL would exceed that size.
+Only draw back is that the resulting URLs will not be shareable.
+This needs to be set to around 2000 for IE support, and can be raised to 32k if one does not care about Android and IE.

 <a name="pre_fetch" />